how to diet without going broke

 How to diet without going broke

-As we pass through the ?healthy? of the hypermarket, with prices that resemble a Gucci store in Dubai, leads us to think that changing our habits by exercising more and following a more balanced diet may be impossible in times of crisis.
+As we pass through the ?healthy? of the hypermarket, with prices that look like a Gucci store in Dubai, leads us to think that changing our habits, practicing more exercise and following a more balanced diet, may be impossible in times of crisis.

-The intent of this article is to share some ideas, at least regarding the diet, and to allow monthly spending on the diet to be no excuse for not getting started.
+The intention of this article is to share some ideas, at least regarding the diet, and ensure that the monthly expenditure on the diet is not an excuse for not starting.

 First of all, some important points:

-• Preparation - When we don't have meals prepared, it leads us to make less accurate choices: we end up eating out (more difficult to track calories and more spent ???), shopping on occasion at the supermarket (more expensive, less controlled).
+• Preparation When we don't have our meals prepared, it leads us to make less wise choices: we end up eating out (more difficult to track calories and more spent???), making occasional purchases at the supermarket (more expensive, less controlled).

-• Being important doesn't mean being cheap - We can save on the diet, but it doesn't mean being overly boring.
-We are going to buy in moderate doses more expensive things, less essential for the diet, but that will allow us to taste what we like in a smaller percentage.
+• Being important doesn't mean being cheap We can save on our diet, but it doesn't mean it's an exaggeratedly boring diet.
+Let's buy more expensive things in moderate doses, less essential for the diet, but which will allow us to enjoy what we like in a smaller percentage.

-As another saying would say: ?it's a knife with two vegetables?.
-It benefits the wallet and diet with the minority inclusion of these foods.
+As another saying would say: “it’s a double-edged knife”.
+It benefits your wallet and diet with the minority inclusion of these foods.

-• Summarize current expenditures on your food - Possibly they will be surprised (and a lot) with how much they spend on cookies, dinners / lunches outside, sodas, chocolates, gas station stops.
-And that night that ended in the mobile homes?
+• Make a summary of your current food expenses You will probably be surprised (a lot) by how much you spend on cookies, dinners/lunches out, soft drinks, chocolates, stops at the gas station.
+And that night that ended in the trailers?

-As for gyms, I'm not going to advertise, but there are already plenty of low-cost offers with enough equipment to reach the body you are possibly looking for.
+As for gyms, I'm not going to advertise, but there are already lots of low-cost offers with enough equipment to achieve the body you're possibly looking for.

-If you are sure of what you want, creating your own home gym can be a huge savings in the long run.
+If you're sure of what you want, creating your own home gym can be a huge saving in the long run.

-In addition to other mistakes made by the misinterpretation of the same, there is the general inconvenience that everything fits ?in the macros?.
+In addition to other errors made due to its misinterpretation, there is the general inconvenience of everything fitting “in macros”.

-Although my view of flexible dieting is to 'be inclusive', that doesn't mean this is an excuse to eat out more or eat 'real food' less often.
+Even though my vision of flexible dieting is to “be inclusive”, it doesn’t mean that this is the excuse to eat out more often or eat “real food” less often.

-I think if the idea is an excuse to eat what you want as long as it fits in the macros, save one day a week to play mathematical equations, trying to keep your focus on less processed foods the rest of the week.
+I think that if the idea is an excuse to eat whatever you want as long as it fits into your macros, set aside one day a week to play with mathematical equations, trying to keep the focus on less processed foods on the remaining days of the week.

 article_dieta_budget3

-In general, I end up seeing a lot of ?flexdieters? who only shop on occasion, or eat almost always in restaurants, etc.
+In general, I end up seeing a lot of ?flexdieters? who only make occasional purchases, or almost always eat in restaurants, etc.

 • Change your body?